DO-Solutions/iot-docker/README.md

   <p align="center">

 This docker compose installs and sets up:
-[Eclipse Mosquitto](https://mosquitto.org) - An open source MQTT broker to collect your data via MQTT protocol [InfluxDB](https://www.influxdata.com/) - The Time Series Data Platform to store your data in time series database [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - The open source server agent to connect Mosquitto and InfluxDB together
+<br>[Eclipse Mosquitto](https://mosquitto.org) - An open source MQTT broker to collect your data via MQTT protocol
+<br>[InfluxDB](https://www.influxdata.com/) - The Time Series Data Platform to store your data in time series database
+<br>[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - The open source server agent to connect Mosquitto and InfluxDB together
-[Grafana](https://grafana.com/) - The open observability platform to draw some graphs and more
+<br>[Grafana](https://grafana.com/) - The open observability platform to draw some graphs and more
   </p>
 </div>